usetrmnl/trmnl-kobo/readme.md

   - (Located in src/nm/TRMNL.ini in this repo)
 - TRMNL app can be started using NickelMenu
    - ![Menu](./doc/img/menu.png)
+- To exit your Kobo when running the TRMNL loop, when powered off (sleeping between cycle), power it on (and release power button), and then hold the power button down until the power light blinks rapidly (or blue on mini).
+When the power light stops blinking, or lights up blue and glows solid, release the power button.
 ## Digging into sources

 trmnl.sh is the starting scripts, it is heavily inspired from KOreader.